HenriTEL/blog/tech/eng-failures-and-mitigations.md

-# Awkward Software Engineering Failures And How To Prevent Them
+# Awful Software Engineering Failures And How To Prevent Them

-> Testimonials of some of the most awkward Engineering failures and general principles to avoid them.
+> Testimonials of some of the most awful Engineering failures and general principles to avoid them.

 This post is based on a [Hacker News thread](https://news.ycombinator.com/item?id=38452959) where a lot of people provided their own horror stories.
 I try to provide concrete examples of failures and corresponding solutions as much as possible to illustrate the general principles.